ahuacate/pve-medialab/README.md

 ### 11.2 Setup Lazylibrarian Mount Points - Ubuntu 18.04
 If you used **Script (B)** in Section 11.1 then you have no Moint Points.

-Please note your Proxmox Lazylibrarian LXC **MUST BE** in the shutdown state before proceeding.
+Please note your Proxmox Lazylibrarian (lazy) LXC **MUST BE** in the shutdown state before proceeding.

 To create the Mount Points use the web interface go to Proxmox CLI `Datacenter` > `typhoon-01` > `>_ Shell` and type the following:
 ```